 For Station Coppice, leave the lay-by on the Northbound side of the A591, by a path at its northern end which leads down to a gate on the right at the entry to the coppice path.
 Alternatively there is a steeper path with handrails leading from the lay-by to the gate but this has a step up over the curb at the top and a smaller step at the bottom.
 Please be aware that the route is quite narrow (1 metre wide) and there are no passing places nor turning areas, so may be difficult for those on wheeled equipment.

 A second start point for this route is from the Swirls car park on the Southbound side of the A591.
 From the northern end of the lower tier of the car park there is a path which leads to a tunnel under the A591, once through the tunnel go up the steps on the right to reach the gate and enter onto the coppice path.
 The tunnel route is not suitable for wheeled vehicle users because of the steps up to reach the gate.

-The route undulates along a well surfaced path, including a short, steep section with a 1:9 gradient and finishes at a wooden bench.
+The route undulates along a well surfaced path, including a short, steep section with a 1:9 gradient and finishes with a good view out across the Thirlmere Reservoir.
 The wooded hills of High Seat and Bleaberry Fell can be seen across the water.